50 Million Facebook Accounts Affected in Massive Security Breach

-An estimated 50 million user profiles were affected by a security breach, Facebook confirmed in a blog post today.
-The breach allowed attackers to take over the accounts of affected users.
+An estimated 50 million Facebook user profiles were affected by a security breach, the company confirmed in a blog post today.
+The breach could have allowed attackers to take over the accounts of affected users, as well as login into a vast number of external sites using Facebook’s single sign-on feature.
+The full extent of the attack, however, remains unknown.

 The breach, which the company says it discovered on Tuesday, “exploited a vulnerability in Facebook’s code that impacted ‘View As’, a feature that lets people see what their own profile looks like to someone else.”
 Currently the company’s internal investigation “is still in its early stages” and no indication has been given as to who might be behind the attack or what user data (if any) was exfiltrated.